Sign in

 Naming convention

-By convention, you append "Async" to the names of methods that have an Async modifier.
+By convention, append "Async" to the names of methods with an Async modifier.
+This convention does not apply to common event handlers, such as Button1_Click.

 Complete Example